UMass rowing program alumna helped lead Minutewomen to 2014 NCAA Championships appearance

 Minutewomen head to Indianapolis, Ind., for three days of competition beginning May 30

-The Minutewomen will travel to New Jersey to race in the two-day regatta.
+The Minutewomen will travel to Philadelphia to race in the two-day regatta.

 Now in his 20th year at the helm of the University of Massachusetts women's crew team during 2013-14, Jim Dietz has molded his program into one of the nation's finest.

 The only crew coach in UMass history, the Minutewomen have dominated regular-season racing to capture 13 Atlantic 10 Championships under Dietz's direction.
 His squads have produced 61 Atlantic 10 gold medals in 11 league championship events, including nine in 18 starts by his varsity eight boats.
 For his efforts, Dietz has been honored as Atlantic 10 Conference Coach of the Year on seven occasions.

 Dietz led the Minutewomen to their 13th conference title in 2009, after finishing second in 2008 to Rhode Island.
 Massachusetts defeated the defending champions by 24 points in the championships, 141-117.
 UMass took five gold medals during the event, highlighted by a first place finish in the Second Varsity Eight.
 In addition to the team championship, three Minutewomen were named Atlantic 10 First Team All-Conference.

 Recognized internationally for his coaching ability, Dietz was inducted into the National Rowing Hall of Fame in March of 2010, and was also elected as the Vice Chair to the Board of Directors of USRowing in February of 2010.
 He guided UMass to a fourth-place team finish at the 1998 NCAA Championship in Gainesville, Ga., and his varsity eights earned silver medals at the 1997 and 1998 NCAA meets.
 Six of his student-athletes have earned a total of seven Collegiate Rowing Coaches Association All-America citations.